-Your next opportunity to sign-up for an orientation will be at the Enrollment Meeting to be held on Septemeber 12, 2018.
+Your next opportunity to sign-up for an orientation will be at the Enrollment Meeting to be held on January 9th, 2019.
 The Enrollment will be between 3 and 5 PM.
-You must come to this enrollment to find out about dates and times and sign up for one of the orientations that will be held in October through December 2018.
+You must come to this enrollment to find out about dates and times and sign up for one of the orientations that will be held in January through mid-April, 2019.

 We will meet in the conference room at the shelter, so follow the signs that will be posted at the shelter by 3 pm on the Enrollment date.